Zywave/booster/src/_areas/blog/posts/2022-02-15-release-notes-february-2022.md

 When we kicked off table, we had a number of features we believed would solve the majority of table use cases in Zywave today:

 * Search
 * Basic column layout
-* Empty results standard
+* Empty results
 * Mobile layout
 * Sortable columns

-In December and January, we shipped all of those *except* sort.
+In December and January, we shipped all of those... except sort.

 We're happy to say that with this release, we've added the sort feature to tables.
 To use this feature, you'll be responsible for marking your header row cells with a new `sortable` attribute.
-You can also control the initial sort direction with the new `order` attribute.
+You can also control the initial sort direction with the new `sort` attribute.

 When applied, the cell will become clickable and render the sort direction to the end user.
-When the user interacts with the cell, we'll dispatch a new `sort` event.
+When the user interacts with the cell, we'll dispatch a new `sort` event from table.

 <docs-note>
 <strong>Note:</strong> We only support a single column being sorted at any given moment.
 Multi-column support is something we may consider in the future.